 - Unrealistic Expectations

-A company may set the bar too high for a service provider or expect an ODC to take care of all business processes.
-Such air castles can lead to project failure and general frustration for both sides, not to mention poor team performance.
+A company may set the bar too high for a offshore software development services or expect an ODC to take care of all business processes.

 To address this challenge, parties should discuss all roles and end goals beforehand to avoid further misunderstanding.